lazeroffmichael/ticktick-py/docs/usage/api.md

 ## That's It!

-That's all the required information for how to get started with the API!
+That's all the required information for how to get started with the library!
 To see how to use individual features, check these out next:

 - [Tasks](tasks.md)
 - [Projects](projects.md)
 - [Tags](tags.md)
 ---

 ## `TickTickClient Documentation`

 ::: api